June 19, 2017

 Everyone take a deep breath.
 Now let it out.

 The Toronto real estate scene is not likely to crash any time soon.
 It is simply going to level out so that supply and demand balance out, and as outlined above – purchasers will have a better shot at obtaining homes.
 What it comes down to is understanding how to properly evaluate comparables and the market, and taking your time as opposed to rushing.

-Case in point – I personally sold a condo property recently (read here about how to buy a condo).
+Case in point – I personally sold a condo property recently.
 Two other sellers in my building listed before I did in the month of May, after the “cooldown” had begun.
 They each had units that had 2 bedrooms and 2 bathrooms.
 Both had agents who didn’t understand the market, nor did they understand how to evaluate comparables.
 Their agents compared their units ONLY to the units sold in the building previously up to 6 months earlier when the value was far lower.
 They failed to compare to the 12 other condos within walking distance, where units had more recently sold for much more.

 These agents also failed to evaluate the market.
 With the cooldown, bidding wars had disappeared.
 Selling for thousands over asking price was a thing of the past.
 Listing your unit at a far lower price to get more people in the door was now an outdated tactic.
 Both of these agents listed their units far too low, and both accepted bully offers (an offer for a certain amount that is only good for a few hours) for between $50,000 and $100,000 less than they should have based on the comparables.
 These agents got scared by the reduced interest, absence of offers and were too inexperienced to wait it out for the right buyer.
 Plus, they probably didn’t want to waste time on condos with smaller commissions when bigger houses are out there.